Jollerprutt/proxmox-node/README.md

 Now lets add some more.
 Scroll down to the `DNSBL Category` header then to the Alias/Group labeled `Easylist`.
 Click the blue colour **`+`** next to the `Easylist` header (column should be all Easylist) to add all the feeds related to that category.
 You are taken to a `DNSBL feeds` page with all of the feeds under that category pre-populated.

 **Important:** Now look for any `Header/label` called `EasyPrivacy` and delete it.
-It should be then gone.
+On deletion the line will disappear.

 All of the feeds in the list will initially be in the `OFF` state.
-You can go through and enable each one individually or you can click `Enable All` at the bottom of the list - all will switch to `ON` state.
+You can go through and enable each one individually or you can click `Enable All` at the bottom of the list - all will switch/change to `ON` state.
 Then change the Action field to `Unbound` and the Update Frequency to `Every 4 hours`.

 Now Click the `Save DNSBL Settings` at the bottom of the page and you should receive a message at the top along the lines of `Saved [ Type:DNSBL, Name:ADs ] configuration`.